wecarsoniv/augmented-pca/README.md

-# Augmented Principal Component Analysis
+# AugmentedPCA

 ## Overview

-This library provides Python implementation of Augmented Principal Component Analysis (AugmentedPCA) - a family of linear factor models that find a set of factors aligned with an *augmenting objective* in addition to the canonical PCA objective of finding factors that represent the data variance.
+This Python package provides implementations of Augmented Principal Component Analysis (AugmentedPCA) - a family of linear factor models that find a set of factors aligned with an *augmenting objective* in addition to the canonical PCA objective of finding factors that represent the data variance.
 AugmentedPCA can be split into two general families of models: adversarial AugmentedPCA and supervised AugmentedPCA.

 ### Supervised AugmentedPCA